Climate Action > Shifting to Renewable Energy

 Samsung Partners Association

 In a bid to strengthen competitiveness in the electronics and semiconductor sectors, Samsung Electronics actively communicates with industry partners.
-The company provides various support programs, including training and consultation designed to strengthen partners’ ESG management capabilities and promote GHG reduction.
+The company provides various support programs, including training and consultation designed to strengthen partners’ Sustainability management capabilities and promote GHG reduction.
 Samsung Electronics also organizes separate exchange meetings with the Samsung Partners Association, covering various agendas including:

 • May 2025 - Samsung Supplier Sustainability Summit (Japan)